TABLE OF CONTENTS

 Feeling stuck at your current handicap?
 Read the inspiring story of how Mary McMahon embraced coaching and making a technique improvement led to a major breakthrough.

-"I just couldn't get any further," Mary admits.
+"I just couldn't get any further," Mary says.
 "It just wasn't happening.
 I was practicing, but you get to that point of diminished results.
 What you are putting in, you are not getting dramatic results."

 On the advice of fellow top player Jeff Jemison, she decided to fundamentally change her game by switching to a Solomon grip, a technique believed to offer greater control and accuracy.
 It was a decision that meant abandoning years of muscle memory and starting again.